Psychotherapists

 Antonella Calderon, B.A. in Psychology

-Antonella Calderon is the team’s newest member of the Relationship Institute of Palm Beach.
-She recently graduated from Florida Atlantic University with a Bachelor’s degree in Psychology and is currently pursuing her Masters degree in Social Work at the Phyllis and Harvey Sandler School.
+Antonella Calderon is the newest member of the Relationship Institute of Palm Beach.
+She graduated from Florida Atlantic University with a Bachelor’s degree in Psychology and is currently pursuing her Master’s degree in Social Work at the Phyllis and Harvey Sandler School.

-Her clinical interests revolve around depression, anxiety, and eating disorders, specifically the impact it creates for women of all ages.
-Her area of academic interests include research methods and statistics of vulnerable populations.
+Her clinical interests revolve around depression, anxiety, and eating disorders, specifically the impact it creates on women of all ages.
+Her area of academic interest includes research methods and statistics of vulnerable populations.

 Relationship Institute of Palm Beach is a self-pay practice and does not accept insurance at this time.
 We will, however, provide you with an invoice to submit to your insurance company for reimbursement, if needed.